Disney's Fort Wilderness Resort & Campground

 Disney's Fort Wilderness Resort & Campground is a themed camping resort located in the Magic Kingdom Resort Area at the Walt Disney World Resort, adjacent to Bay Lake, near Disney's Wilderness Lodge.
 It opened in November 1971.
 It also formerly contained Disney's River Country, a water park which closed on November 2, 2001.
+It is in the municipality of Bay Lake.